 For as long as people have had property, that property has been distributed or passed along in some manner or another.
 In early cultures property was considered to be owned collectively by a family or tribe and when a leader of the group perished the assets were divided in accordance with family/tribal customs.

 Estate planning was apparent in ancient Rome under the Code of Justinian which recognized oral and written wills that were approved by a public official.
 In the Anglo-Saxon period of England, royalty had to approve land transfers.
 That changed in the 12th century when property would automatically pass to the eldest son.
-Under English law, the Statute of Wills was established in the 16th century which allowed landowner to pass along their land as they wished, whether that was to the eldest or not.
+Under English law, the Statute of Wills was established in the 16th century which allowed a landowner to pass along their land as they wished, whether that was to the eldest or not.

 Current state intestacy laws are a modern iteration of British common law in which property inheritance passed to the spouse and children in pre-defined percentages.

 Unfortunately, women were often excluded entirely from estate planning; assets were only distributed amongst male heirs at law and women were disinherited.
 At certain points throughout history, women (such as a wife or daughter) could be provided for through a trust upon the death of the husband/father, but often that trust was dissolved if/when the woman married/remarried.
-Thankfully policy and society progressed, and now women and men have equal right to inheritance and ability to distribute assets.
+Thankfully policy and society progressed, and now women and men have an equal right to inheritance and ability to convey assets.

-To that point, the individual American citizen of today has the freedom to plan for distribution of property as wished without approval needed or mandate defining who can and cannot be a beneficiary.
+To that point, the individual American citizen of today has the freedom to plan for the distribution of property as wished without approval needed or mandate defining who can and cannot be a beneficiary.

 Estate Planning in the United States

-In U.S. history estate planning has been intricately linked with estate taxes because estate planning techniques are tools to reduce or even eliminate the Federal estate tax.
+In U.S. history, estate planning has been intricately linked with estate taxes because estate planning techniques are tools to reduce or even eliminate the Federal estate tax.
 To understand that in full you could go all the way back to the Stamp Act of 1797, where a tax was passed to fund the Navy in an “undeclared war with France.”
 The estate tax was subsequently abolished and then reinstated with corresponding wars including the Civil War and Spanish American War.

 The estate tax, more or less as we think of it today, was instituted in association with World War I in 1916.
 To bypass this, people would gift parts of their estates to their families to which the lawmakers responded to by passing a gift tax in 1924.
 It was briefly repealed and then re-enacted in 1932 and remained that way until 1976 when the gift and estate tax were consolidated.